 I started full time at The Trade Desk in June of this year as a Software Engineer.
 I work on the CTV team.

 I taught a section of CSCI 400 Principles of Programming Languages in Spring of 2019.
 Topics that the class covers include: programming language concepts, evaluation, and implementation; OOP; Lambda Calculus; and Racket (a LISP dialect).

 Instructor (Algorithms) August 2018 - December 2018

-I am teaching CSCI 406 Algorithms this semester.
+I am teaching a section of CSCI 406 Algorithms this semester.
 Topics that the class covers include: analysis of algorithms, evaluation of data structures, sorting algorithms, dynamic programming, graph algorithms, and NP-completeness.